 - No checks of a Berkshire subsidiary may be written to “cash,” to “bearer,” or to third-party designees of a party entitled to payment.
 Other than documented petty cash transactions, no cash transactions may be made, unless such transaction is evidenced by a receipt bearing the signature of the recipient and the recipient is a party with whom the relevant Berkshire subsidiary has a written contract.

 - All petty cash accounts must be maintained with strict controls to ensure that no cash is dispensed without the proper approvals.
 Approval must be subject to the recipient’s demonstration that the funds are to be expended only for a proper purpose.
-The use of cash should be limited to the extent possible, and all uses of cash must be appropriately documented with receipts from the Berkshire subsidiary personnel receiving and dispensing the cash.
-Documentation supporting petty cash transaction should include: (a) the business purpose for the use of the cash as well as the date; (b) the amount paid; (c) the name of the person dispensing the cash; and (d) the name of the person receiving such cash from the Berkshire subsidiary account as well as the name of the ultimate recipient of the cash, if different.
+The use of cash should be limited to the extent possible, and all uses of petty cash must be appropriately documented with third-party receipts, where practicable.
+Documentation supporting petty cash transaction should include: (a) the business purpose for the use of the cash; (b) the date; (c) the amount paid; (d) the name of the person dispensing the cash; (e) the name of the person receiving such cash from the Berkshire subsidiary account; and (f) the name of the ultimate recipient of the cash, if different.

 - Access to systems of accounting or financial records shall not be given to individuals without proper authorization.
 Destruction or removal of a Berkshire subsidiary’s records may be undertaken only in compliance with such Berkshire subsidiary’s internal policy and the policy of Berkshire.